 (86) Vertical restrictions may occur in various types.
 In order to better examine the effects of vertical restrictions on the market, they must be categorized under two groups: price-related and non-price-related.
-Price-related vertical restrictions should be examined under four groups: setting maximum prices, setting minimum prices, setting indirect prices and price recommendations; non-price-related vertical restriction and market allocation.
+Price-related vertical restrictions should be examined under four groups: setting maximum prices, setting minimum prices, setting indirect prices and price recommendations; non-price-related vertical restrictions can be examined under three groups: single branding, limited distribution and market allocation.
 Detailed assessment on each type of vertical restriction listed under the titles above will be examined in detail in the following sections.